matortheeternal/Rails-Workshop/README.md

 ### Step 8:
 Run `rails s` to start the Ruby on Rails server.
 You can access it from your web browser at [localhost:3000](http://localhost:3000).
 You'll be able to access the pages creates through scaffolding by going to the following routes:

-* `/persons`: Will display an index of all persons in your database in the form of a table.
+* `/people`: Will display an index of all people in your database in the form of a table.
 This page shouldn't display anything until you create some person records.
-* `/persons/:id`: Replace `:id` with the id of the person record you wish to view.
+* `/people/:id`: Replace `:id` with the id of the person record you wish to view.
 This page is the "Show" page for a single person record.
-* `/persons/:id/edit`: Allows you to edit a person record with the id `:id`
+* `/people/:id/edit`: Allows you to edit a person record with the id `:id`
-* `/persons/:id/new`: Allows you to create a new person record.
+* `/people/:id/new`: Allows you to create a new person record.

 Note that all of these routes (and a destroy route, which I didn't mention) are created for resources when you scaffold them.

 ## Routing in Rails
 A route is a path a client can go to in their web browser to access some content.
 Ruby on rails defines routes for your web application in `config\routes.rb`.
-When you use `rails g scaffold`, you'll notice that the only route created is a `resources Persons` one.
+When you use `rails g scaffold`, you'll notice that the only route created is a `resources people` one.
 This is actually a macro for a number of routes, listed below:

-* `match "/persons", to: "persons#index", via: :get`
+* `match "/people", to: "people#index", via: :get`
-* `match "/persons/:id", to: "persons#show", via: :get`
+* `match "/people/:id", to: "people#show", via: :get`
-* `match "/persons/:id/new", to: "persons#new", via: :get`
+* `match "/people/:id/new", to: "people#new", via: :get`
-* `match "/persons/:id/edit", to: "persons#edit", via: :get`
+* `match "/people/:id/edit", to: "people#edit", via: :get`
-* `match "/persons/:id", to: "persons#update", via: :post`
+* `match "/people/:id", to: "people#update", via: :post`
-* `match "/persons", to: "persons#create", via: :post`
+* `match "/people", to: "people#create", via: :post`
-* `match "/persons/:id", to: "persons#destroy", via: :delete`
+* `match "/people/:id", to: "people#destroy", via: :delete`

 This format for a route has three major parts.
 The first part is the route itself, which is the path the user navigates to in their web browser for the route to be triggered.
 The second part is the controller action to handle the route.
 In Ruby on Rails objects called "controllers" are what handle what should occur when a route is triggered.
 More on them in the next section!
 The last part is the [HTTP verb](http://www.restapitutorial.com/lessons/httpmethods.html) to match to the route.